kiwimaya/LHLFinalSQL/QA.md

 What are your risk areas?
-Identify and describe them.
 •	Assumptions on the data were made with out the option to contact the database creator.